padogrid/geode-1-docker-debezium_kafka/README.md

 ### MySQL CLI

 Using the MySQL CLI, you can change table contents.
 The changes you make will be captured in the form of change events by the Debezium source connector.
-The Geode/GemFire sink connector in turn receives the change events, transforms them into data objects and updates (or deletes) the assigned map, i.e., `inventory/customers`.
+The Geode sink connector in turn receives the change events, transforms them into data objects and updates (or deletes) the assigned map, i.e., `inventory/customers`.

 ![Terminal 6](images/terminal.png) Terminal 6